-Matthew 29-30 is where Jesus says it is better to lose those things which cause us to sin rather be thrown into hell with them.
+In Matthew 5:29-30 Jesus says it is better to lose those things which cause us to sin rather than be thrown into hell with them.
 And when He says Hell, the Greek word is Gahenna, not Hades.

 Lastly, although there are many examples, in Matthew 10: 28 Jesus says, “And do not fear those who kill the body but cannot kill the soul.
 Rather fear him who can destroy both soul and body in hell.”